comunica/website/pages/blog/2021-06-21-comunica_association_bounties.md

 ## The need for an association

 Comunica started out as a small software project to drive query-related research.
-By now, it has grown into a large project that is being widely used within not only within research, but also within companies and organizations as stable software.
+By now, it has grown into a project that is being widely used not only within research, but also within companies and organizations as stable software.

-The original research-driven development approach is running into its limits, since features and bugs are reported regularly, but do not fit into a strict research agenda.
+The original research-driven development approach is running into its limits, since features and bugs are reported regularly that do not fit into a strict research agenda.
 Therefore, there is a need to broaden the development scope of Comunica, which is the purpose of the **Comunica Association**.

 ## Short-term goals

-As of now, the Comunica Association is a non-profit organization (activity within [Open Knowledge Belgium](https://openknowledge.be/)) that as a first step will act as an intermediary between people in need of development, and people that want to offer development at a price.
+As of now, the Comunica Association is a **non-profit organization** (activity within [Open Knowledge Belgium](https://openknowledge.be/)) that as a first step will act as an intermediary between people in need of development, and people that want to offer development at a price.
 For instance, a certain company may be in need of a specific feature in Comunica,